What to look for when buying a used car

 Pull into an empty parking lot and do some tight figure eights to further evaluate the condition of the steering and suspension systems.
 Even with the steering wheel cranked all the way to one side there shouldn’t be any noises or thumps – everything should function normally.
 Be sure to go full lock on the steering wheel in both directions (when idling with the car stationary or at a speed below 5 mph).

-Remember to do all this with the windows up, the radio silenced, and the climate control off or otherwise programmed for a low, unobtrusive setting.
+Remember to do all this with the windows up, the radio silenced, and the climate controls off or otherwise programmed for a low, unobtrusive setting.
 You want to hear nothing but the car itself.
-Of course you should also put the climate control system through its paces after you’ve kept it off to listen for car noises.
-Make the fan speeds up and down when you change that control, and ensure the air blows both cold and hot when changing the temperature setting.
+Of course, you should also put the climate control system through its paces after you’ve kept it off to listen for car noises.
+Make the fan speed up and down when you change that control, and ensure the air blows both cold and hot when changing the temperature setting.

 Final Thoughts